Growing Beets in the Home Garden

 Germination Time: 7-14 days

-Time until harvest: About 55 days for roots.
+Time until the harvest: About 55 days for roots.
 Much sooner for leafy beet greens.

 Beets come in many colors.
 The leaves and the roots can be eaten.
-Use beet thinnings for beet greens.
+Thin beet to give more room for the beetroots to grow and use the greens from the thinnings for beet greens.

 Like most annual vegetables, beets will grow faster in full sun, but they also will grow in semi-shade.
 Be certain that the garden bed in which you plant your beets has loose, well-drained soil that is free of roots and rocks and is dug at least a foot deep.
 Work as much compost into your soil as you can spare, but avoid manure, because this produces deformed roots.